Game Editor

 1. In the Editor, open the scene or automation you want behind the button.

-2. Turn on its Quick Action option and set a clear label and a color.
+2. Turn on Enable quick action, then set a clear Button label and a Color.

-3. If the action is significant — releasing a lock, ending a game — turn on press twice so staff confirm before it runs.
+3. If the action is significant — releasing a lock, ending a game — turn on Require confirmation so staff press twice before it runs.

-4. If the button controls something with an on/off state, turn on toggle-state coloring so its color tracks that state.
+4. If the button controls something with an on/off state, turn on Match button color to state so its color tracks that state.

 5. Save, then open that game's control page and check the button appears in the Quick Actions panel and behaves as expected.